 Biography and interests

-I have a BA with majors in History and French from the University of Queensland where I also did my Honours year in History.
-I completed my postgraduate studies at the University of Cambridge as a student of Peterhouse, graduating with an M.Phil in European Studies and a PhD in History.
-My PhD, which examined the suppression of convents in Paris during the French Revolution, reflects my interest in the relationship between religion, the state, and society.
+I hold a BA with majors in History and French from the University of Queensland where I also did my Honours year in History.
+I completed my postgraduate studies at the University of Cambridge as a student of Peterhouse, graduating with an M.Phil in European Studies and a PhD in History in 2007.

 Current research projects

 Sacred Liberty: the nuns of Paris, the French Revolution, and Napoleon.
 This is the book adaptation of my PhD on the closure of convents in Paris during the French Revolution.